Anthony McAuliffe: Post-Bastogne

 For his actions at Bastogne, McAuliffe was awarded the Distinguished Service Cross by Lieutenant General George S. Patton, commanding the Third Army, on 30 December 1944 with official orders processed on 14 January 1945.
 He later received the Army Distinguished Service Medal twice, the Silver Star and the Legion of Merit.

 Immediately after Bastogne, McAuliffe was promoted to major general and given command of the 103rd Infantry Division on 15 January 1945, his first divisional command assignment, which he retained until July 1945.
-Under McAuliffe, the 103rd reached the Rhine Valley, 23 March, and engaged in mopping-up operations in the plain west of the Rhine River.
+Under McAuliffe, the 103rd reached the Rhine Valley on 23 March, and engaged in mopping-up operations in the plain west of the Rhine River.
 In April 1945, the division was assigned to occupational duties until 20 April, when it resumed the offensive, pursuing a fleeing enemy through Stuttgart and taking Münsingen on 24 April.
 On 27 April, elements of the division entered Landsberg, where Kaufering concentration camp, a subcamp of Dachau, was liberated.
 The 103rd crossed the Danube River near Ulm on 26 April.
 On 3 May 1945, the 103rd captured Innsbruck, Austria, with little to no fighting.
 It then seized the Brenner Pass and met the 88th Infantry Division of the U.S. Fifth Army at Vipiteno, Italy, thereby joining the Italian and Western European fronts.